-I thought it would be fun to take a look at both Bella’s modest home in Forks, Washington, and the contemporary, light-filled house Edward’s family lives in.
+Since Twilight seems to be the only thing people can talk about these days, I thought it would be fun to take a closer look at both Bella’s modest home in Forks, Washington, and the contemporary, light-filled house Edward’s family lives in.

-Bella Swan–seriously, that’s her name–has moved from Arizona to live with her father Charlie, the police chief of a small town in Washington where it rains all day, every day (Kristen Stewart and Billy Burke).
+Bella Swan (Kristen Stewart) has moved from Arizona to live with her father Charlie, the police chief of a small town in Washington where it rains all day, every day.

-As I’m sure you know, even if you haven’t read the books or seen the movie yourself, Bella falls in love with one of the vampires who goes to her new high school.
+Bella falls in love with Edward, one of the vampires who goes to her new high school.
 At first he is tempted to kill her, but he restrains himself.
 And good thing, too, because he soon realizes he’s in love with her.

 Edward Cullen’s House